Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Accidental data deletion

 Generally speaking, the problem of poorly defined data protection strategies is remarkably common in this context.
-The main issue here is that a lot of people tend to misunderstand the exact responsibilities of Microsoft as a software provider, or even confuse the Service Level Agreement for a data backup strategy, leading to a high potential for critical data loss as a result.
+The main issue here is that many people misunderstand the exact responsibilities of Microsoft as a software provider or even think of the Service Level Agreement as a data backup strategy, leading to a high potential for critical data loss.

 Microsoft 365 and its responsibilities

-This is an important point to address since a lot of companies not just expect Microsoft to protect the entirety of their data in the M365 service, but also think it is Microsoft’s responsibility to do so in the first place.
-In reality, the division between the responsibilities of Microsoft and the end user’s responsibilities is quite clear and concise.
+This is a crucial point to address since many companies not only expect Microsoft to protect the entirety of their data in the M365 service but also think it is Microsoft’s responsibility to do so in the first place.
+In reality, the division between Microsoft’s obligations and the end users’ responsibilities is relatively straightforward and concise.

-Generally speaking, the main responsibility of Microsoft in the context of your cloud data is to provide a constant uptime with high availability.
+Generally speaking, the main responsibility of Microsoft in the context of your cloud data is to provide constant uptime with high availability.
 Practice shows that this is the point that Microsoft takes very seriously, storing your data within multiple different geographically related data centers near you.
-That way, they achieve a high level of availability, making sure that your data is still available even if one of the data centers is affected by some sort of a disaster, whether man-made or natural.
+That way, they achieve high availability, ensuring that your data is still available even if one of the data centers is affected by some sort of disaster, whether manufactured or natural.

-Additionally, Microsoft takes up the role of a data processor when it comes to your data – which includes regulatory controls, industry compliance certifications, data privacy, and so on.
-Their security responsibilities are purely physical – including app-level security, logical security, and many controls for regular employees and administrators.
+Additionally, Microsoft takes up the role of a data processor when it comes to your data – which includes regulatory controls, industry compliance certifications, data privacy, etc. Their security responsibilities are purely physical – including app-level security, logical security, and many controls for regular employees and administrators.

-With that in mind, it’s also important to mention that Microsoft 365’s built-in data replication capabilities are fairly basic and heavily limited by its nature – Recycle Bin is one of them, and geo-redundancy is also on the list.
-While it is possible to work with just this set of tools for some of your data-related concerns, it is rather more suitable for smaller businesses, at most – when you don’t have the funds to afford an extensive data protection solution that would be easier to manage and work with.
+With that in mind, it’s also important to mention that Microsoft 365’s built-in data replication capabilities are relatively basic and heavily limited by their nature – Recycle Bin is one of them, and geo-redundancy is also on the list.
+While it is possible to work with just this set of tools for some of your data-related concerns, it is somewhat more suitable for smaller businesses, at most – when you don’t have the funds to afford an extensive data protection solution that would be easier to manage and work with.

 That being said, this is as far as M365 backup responsibilities go – the rest is on the client’s shoulders, including accessing and controlling business data, ensuring data retention, backup capabilities, protecting data from both internal and external threats, mitigating risks, and so on.